-An API key is a simple encrypted string that identifies a Google Cloud Platform (GCP) project for quota, billing, and monitoring purposes.
-A developer generates an API key in a project in the Google Cloud Platform Console and embeds that key in every call to your API as a query parameter.
+An API key is a simple encrypted string that identifies a Google Cloud project for quota, billing, and monitoring purposes.
+A developer generates an API key in a project in the Google Cloud Console and embeds that key in every call to your API as a query parameter.

-If you specify an API key requirement in your annotation, Endpoints Frameworks uses the API key to look up the GCP project that the API key is associated with.
-Endpoints Frameworks rejects requests unless the API key was generated in your GCP project or within other GCP projects in which your API has been enabled.
+If you specify an API key requirement in your annotation, Endpoints Frameworks uses the API key to look up the Google Cloud project that the API key is associated with.
+Endpoints Frameworks rejects requests unless the API key was generated in your Google Cloud project or within other Google Cloud projects in which your API has been enabled.
 For more information, see Restricting API access with API keys

 Unlike credentials that use short-lived tokens or signed requests and are sent in the request header, clients send an API key as a query parameter.
 Even though query parameters get encrypted in HTTPS, API keys aren't secure.
 For example, some servers might store the entire URL of each request in clear text in a server log.
 For security reasons, don't use API keys by themselves when API calls contain user data.
 You can use API keys in addition to one of the following authentication methods.